JosePereiraUA/rosetta-scripts/README.md

 This protocol expects an **"ABC Model"**, where the target protein is divided in 3 different chains on the input PDB file:

 1. Chain A - Fixed part of the protein
-2. Chain B - Fixed part of the protein + target ligand.
+2. Chain B - Movable part of the protein
+3. Chain C - Target ligand (fixed).
 Will be used to define the designable region of the protein.
-3. Chain C - Movable part of the protein

 See the `single_dock_decoy.py` script docstring for more information on how to set up ABC models using the `ze_util/molecule_manipulation.py` tools.